VA Cash-Out8 min read

 The Bottom Line

-The VA Cash-Out Refinance is one of the most flexible financial tools available to veterans — offering access to home equity at VA rates, with no PMI, available to any eligible veteran regardless of their current loan type.
+The VA Cash-Out Refinance is one of the most flexible financial tools available to veterans — offering access to home equity at VA rates, with no PMI, available to any eligible veteran regardless of their current loan type, including those who own their home free and clear with no existing mortgage.

 Whether it is the right move depends on your rate environment, your financial goals, and how long you plan to stay in the home.
+Veterans weighing a cash-out refinance against a home equity line of credit will find the two products serve different purposes and carry different costs.
 Use our VA Refinance Calculator to run your own numbers and see your estimated savings and break-even point before speaking with any lender.